CAR T-Cell Therapy: Engineering Patients’ Immune Cells to Treat Their Cancers

 Researchers are also studying ways to improve on the positive results obtained to date, including refining the process by which the CAR T cells are produced.

 Research groups like Dr. Brentjens’ are also working to make a superior CAR T cell, including developing a better receptor and identifying better targets.

 For example, Dr. Lee and his colleagues at NCI have developed CAR T cells that target the CD22 antigen, which is also present on most B cells, although in smaller quantities than CD19.
 The CD22-targeted T cells, he believes, could be used in concert with CD19-targeted T cells as a one-two punch in ALL and other B-cell cancers.
-NCI researchers hope to begin the first clinical trial testing the CD22-targeted CAR T cells in early 2014.
+NCI researchers hope to begin the first clinical trial testing the CD22-targeted CAR T cells in November 2014.

 Based on the success thus far, several research groups across the country are turning their attention to developing engineered T cells for other cancers, including solid tumors like pancreatic and brain cancers.